 Item Setting

 F1: CONV IMP Selects whether to display convert status on the display during convert operations.
 OFF: Do not display.
 ON: Display.

 F2: ERR LOG Displays an er ror log screen.

 F3: CLIP FLG Sets a clip flag for the clip being recorded or played back using the function button.
 If a clip flag is already set for the clip, "Marked" is displayed in the function menu item corresponding to one of the F1 to F3 buttons depending on the type of flag that has been set.
 A clip flag can also be set or deleted using the GUI screen.
-See page 84 for details.
+See page 82 for details.

 Sub-Item

 F1: OK Set an OK flag.

 F2: NG Set an NG flag.

 F3: KEEP Set a KEEP flag.

+F4:

-F4: - F5: DELETE Delete the clip flag.
+F5: DELETE Delete the clip flag.

 F6: EXIT Exit the clip flag submenu.

+Item Setting

-Item Setting F4: PC RMT Enables or disables a FAM connection.
+F4: PC RMT Enables or disables a FAM connection.
 The connection can be cut off while it is maintained or remade while it is disabled.
 ENABLE: Enable a connection.
 DISABLE: Disable a connection.

-Notes PC REMOTE under maintenance menu item M33: FILE I/F CONFIG must be set to "F-KEY SELECT" in order to use this function (see page 148).
+Notes PC REMOTE under maintenance menu item M33: FILE I/F CONFIG must be set to "F-KEY SELECT" in order to use this function (see page 144).
 "DISABLE" is always selected when the unit is powered off and then on again, regardless of the previous setting.

-F1600 F5: PREREAD Selects whether to put the unit into preread editing mode.
-ON: Put the unit into preread editing mode.
-OFF: Do not put the unit into of preread editing mode.
-Note When you put the unit into preread editing mode, the time data display area in the display on the front panel of the unit is divided into two sections, and "PREREAD" appears in the lower section.
+F5: (Unassigned function button)

 F6: (Unassigned function button)